hd-zero/hdzero-docs/docs/vtx-general.md

 - TEAM_RACE: MODE1
 - SHORTCUT: OPT_A

   - When VTX boots up, it is on 0mW.
-It will start to transmit when armed or Stick Command (OPT-A \ /) exit 0mW
+It will start to transmit when using Stick Command (OPT-A \ /) to exit 0mW
   - When you crash during the race, your VTX might continue transmitting, which will interference your teammate’s video signal that is on the same channel as yours, you need to
     - Disarm, and use Stick Command (OPT-A  /  \) to enter into 0mW, this will work only when your FC still functions,
     - VTX will automatically switch to 0mW after several seconds if VTX fails to communicate with FC (FC could be dead because of crash)